 About 'Treat Me'

-Term 2 - Topics:
+Term 2 Topic

-In Term 2 Arahoe School focused on the Planet Earth and Beyond strand of the science curriculum.
+In Term 2, Arahoe School focused on the Planet Earth and Beyond strand of the science curriculum.
 For many Maori, Matariki heralds the start of a new year.
 This proved to be a timely and valuable context for learning about the sun and the moon, and their physical effects on the light available to Earth.

-Term 1 - Topics:
+Term 1 Topic

 We began the year looking at the principles of the Treaty of Waitangi, and the bi-cultural foundations of Aotearoa New Zealand to create a culturally responsive curriculum.
 We looked at how partnership with Maori and Maori world view have influenced our social relationships within whanau and with the environment, particularly our seas and oceans.